Tuition and Fees

 Seven Digit - John Smith STU ID 1012345 would have an internet banking account of 1012345SMI.

-Payment can be wired directly to St. Thomas University from any financial institution using the following information:
+While we encourage International Students to use the convenient PayMyTuition online portal option, payments can also be wired directly to St. Thomas University from any financial institution using the following information:

 Bank of Montreal, Swift Address BOFMCAM2